-CO1: An overview of evolutionary ecology and environmental concepts development, natural resource management in changing environment.

-CO2: Description of nature of ecosystem, production, food webs, energy flow, biogeochemical cycles, resilience of ecosystem and ecosystem management.
+After successfully completing this course, students will be able to: CO1: An overview of evolutionary ecology and environmental concepts CO2: Description of nature of ecosystem, production, food webs, energy flow, biogeochemical cycles, resilience of ecosystem and ecosystem management.
 CO3: Understanding the biosphere, biomes and impact of climate on biomes.
-CO4: Description of biodiversity assessment, conservation and management, Sustainable
+CO4: Description of biodiversity assessment, conservation and management, Sustainable development, natural resource management in changing environment.